 The male pronghorn does not waste any time fantasizing about what a hero he is to his herd; he simply turns on the coyotes pestering the herd and drives them away.
 He feels no sense of humiliation if the other male pronghorns join in; if anything, he is glad to have the help.
-Getting the job done is the most important thing, and once it is done and the coyotes safely out of the way, he turns his attention to the next thing, which is usually food.
+In his mind, getting the job done is the most important thing; and once it is done and the coyotes safely out of the way, he turns his attention to the next thing, which is usually food.

 We often develop a fantasy life to cope with painful reality.
-In a hostile and rejecting environment, the mind of a child will naturally seek escape, and a rich fantasy life probably has cushioned many children from being overwhelmed by reality.
-The helpless child needs to create a world where he/she is powerful and special, and where he/she is loved.
-But at some point this fantasy world becomes a hindrance rather than a help.
-It makes us weak instead of strong.
-It weakens us by maintaining and reinforcing the lies.
-It prevents us from developing genuine strength.
+In a hostile and rejecting environment, the mind of a child will naturally seek escape; and a rich fantasy life probably has protected many children’s minds from being overwhelmed by reality.
+Helpless children develop fantasies to create worlds in which they are powerful, special, and loved.
+But at some point, fantasy worlds become hindrances.
+Fantasies make us weak instead of strong.
+They weaken us by maintaining and reinforcing the lies.
+They prevent us from developing genuine strength.